CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set platform hardware

-Configures the switch hardware components.
+Configures the hardware components of the switch.

 **Usage**